-If Your Partner Wants To Exchange Passwords But You Don't, Here’s How To Talk To Them About It
+What To Do If Your Partner Wants To Exchange Passwords But You Don't, Without Seeming Sus

 Picture this: You and your partner know everything there is to know about each other.
 You know each other's favorite foods, favorite movies, allergies and family backgrounds.
 You love each other completely, but where is the line between them knowing everything about you and respecting your sense of privacy?
 For instance, if your partner wants to exchange passwords, but you don't, it might put you in a tough position.
 After all, it's your phone, your Instagram, your email account, and you have nothing to hide.
 Why would you need to share your passwords?